Should I make disclosures related to the work of foreign national graduate students or postdoctoral scholars?

 What is a foreign talent recruitment program?

 Illinois has an obligation to report foreign government talent recruitment program interactions.
 While the U.S. Department of Energy (DOE) encourages international collaborations at the national laboratories, all federal agencies have growing concerns about the national and economic security risks associated with international research and collaborations involving sensitive foreign countries.
 The intent is not to stop international collaborations, but to protect specific science and technology.
-To address these concerns, on June 7, 2019, DOE issued Order 486.1, establishing new requirements for reporting talent recruitment programs operated or funded by foreign countries.
+To address these concerns, on September 4, 2020, DOE issued Order 486.1A, establishing revised requirements for reporting talent recruitment programs operated or funded by foreign countries.

 Distinguishing features of a foreign government talent recruitment program covered by this Order include: